 The amended planning scheme map sheets form attachments to the Instruction Sheet.
 The map sheet shows the part of the overall planning scheme map being changed.
 If areas of a zone or an overlay are removed a deletion map needs to be prepared.

-Practice Notes, in particular Numbers 4 - Writing a Municipal Strategic Statement (DOC, 772.5 KB), 8 - Writing a Local Planning Policy (DOC, 92.0 KB), 10 - Writing Schedules (DOC, 678.5 KB) and 59 - The Role of Mandatory Provisions in Planning Schemes (DOC, 91.0 KB), also provide guidance on writing local provisions.
+Practice Notes, such as Planning Practice Note 59 - The Role of Mandatory Provisions in Planning Schemes (DOC, 91.0 KB), also provide guidance on writing local provisions and specific planning topics.

-Practice Note 13 Incorporated and Background Documents (DOCX, 35.9 KB)explains the role of the external documents in schemes; the difference between Incorporated Documents and Background Documents; and provides guidance when a document should be an incorporated or background document.
+The Practitioner's guide to Victoria's planning schemes (PDF, 3.8 MB) or (DOCX, 4.8 MB) explains the role of the external documents in schemes; the difference between incorporated documents and background documents; and provides guidance when a document should be an incorporated or background document.

-New or revised incorporated documents must be supplied to the department electronically via the Amendment Tracking System as they form part of the amendment.
+New or revised background documents must be supplied to the department electronically via the Amendment Tracking System as they form part of the amendment.

 Supporting documentation forms part of the amendment and must be submitted to the department electronically via the Amendment Tracking System.